OpenCTI-Platform/opencti/docs/docs/administration/users.md

 ## Introduction

 In OpenCTI, the RBAC system not only related to what users can do or cannot do in the platform (aka. `Capabilities`) but also to the system of [data segregation](segregation.md).
-Also, platform behaviour such as default home dashboards, default triggers and digests as well as default hidden menus or entities can be defined across groups and organizations.
+Also, platform behavior such as default home dashboards, default triggers and digests as well as default hidden menus or entities can be defined across groups and organizations.

 ## High level design